Price Floors: Empowering Producers with Solid Ground for Profitable Ventures

 When a price floor is set above the equilibrium price, it creates a surplus of the product in the market.
 This surplus occurs because producers are incentivized to produce more at the guaranteed minimum price, even if consumer demand does not match the increased supply.

 • Example: In Canada, the government sets a price floor for dairy products to support dairy farmers.
-The price floor ensures that farmers receive a fair price for their milk, allowing them to cover their production costs and make a profit.
+The price floor ensures that farmers receive a fair price for their milk, allowing them to cover their production costs and make a .

 • Impact on Producers: Price floors provide producers with stability and predictability in their revenue, enabling them to invest in their businesses, improve product quality, and expand their operations.